MetasharpNet/OPBR-Database/README.md

 **Changelog**

+- 2023-08-30 New characters & medals, calendar update, solo update (a lot of things to complete regarding characters/medals details)
 - 2022-01-19 New characters & medals, Benchs Stats tab, calendar update
 - 2021-11-23 New characters & medals
 - 2021-11-04 New characters & medals